coder-zs-cse/NIT-Goa-Resources/README.md

 # Hello There! 👋 <br>
 # Welcome to this repository!

-## Are you a tech student at NIT Goa looking for academic resources?
+## Are you a student at NIT Goa looking for academic resources?
 ## Look no further!
 This repository is the ultimate one-stop-shop for all your needs.
 ## Find all books📚, lecture slides🗈, programs💻, question papers📜, notes🗊, resources🔎, etc all treasured into this repository.